Family Express

 Family Express is a privately held United States convenience store chain headquartered in Valparaiso, Indiana, with more than 80 locations across northern and central Indiana.

 Family Express is known for its pursuit of vertical integration, following an approach similar to Kwik Trip.
 The Family Express logistics model consolidates what would otherwise be 25 direct store deliveries by different vendors to each store weekly into one combined daily delivery by Family Express itself.
 One result of the company's centralized logistics, according to the company, has been increased freshness.

 The company's use of a centralized commissary has been a core aspect of its approach to logistics.
 In 2004, the company announced plans for its first centralized commissary and bakery at a former warehouse site in Valparaiso.
 The commissary opened in late 2006.
 Prior to the launch of the company's commissary, the bakery products were shipped from a manufacturer in Chicago and cross docked for delivery to stores.
 In 2010, the company built a new 150000 sqft distribution center, which includes a bakery.

 The company has attracted attention for its use of its own proprietary branding, including the Cravin's Market brand for bakery items, Java Wave for hot beverages, and square donuts.
 Branding has extended to the company's delivery trucks as well, which are festooned with upside-down cows and emit a "moo" sound when arriving and leaving each location.
 In 2016, the company launched a "hot foodservice" brand called Cravin's Kitchen at some locations.
 Offering kiosk, mobile and app-based ordering, the brand included breakfast sandwiches and "made-to-order" pizzas.

-Family Express has placed a high emphasis on attracting and retaining "high-quality employees".

-The Family Express turnover rate is among the lowest in the convenience store industry.
-According to CEO Gus Olympidis, the company uses "personal and institutional behavior and performance tools" and selects only one candidate out of fifty.
-In 2011, Olympidis announced that half of the company's stores had zero turnover the previous year.
-As of 2018, the company's starting wage was US$11 per hour.

 The company released a customer loyalty app in 2019.
 Developed by retail industry software as a service provider Paytronix, the app included online ordering for hot foodservice items as well as more traditional customer engagement features.
-According to Paytronix, the Family Express app was the first convenience-store customer loyalty app to include online ordering.

 The company's Valparaiso headquarters includes a "full-scale, functioning store" for employee training and product testing.

+In 2025, the company announced plans to invest $100 million in new convenience stores, including new stores across the state of Indiana.
+As of January 2025, the company had 81 stores.